Ported Sub Box for Deeper Bass - Audio Intensity

 What is a ported sub box, and how does it work

-A ported sub box, also known as a bass reflex enclosure, is designed to enhance the low-frequency response of a subwoofer.
+A ported sub box, also known as a bass reflex enclosure, is designed to enhance a subwoofer's low-frequency response.
 It features a port or vent that allows the air inside the box to escape, creating a resonance effect that boosts bass output.
 This results in deeper and more impactful bass reproduction.

 Understanding Subwoofer Boxes